Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Lost Weekend (1945), 101 minutes, D: Billy Wilder

-Based on Charles Jackson's 1944 novel by co-screenwriters Charles Brackett and Billy Wilder and filmed in NYC.
+A Best Picture-winning film.
+A ground-breaking film, based on Charles Jackson's 1944 novel by co-screenwriters Charles Brackett and Billy Wilder and filmed in NYC.
 A classic, melodramatic, realistically-grim and uncompromising "social-problem" film of the 1940s, about the controversial subject of alcoholism, told partially in flashback.
-Rather than join his brother Wick (Philip Terry) on a weekend outing to the country, talented New York aspiring novel writer Don Birnam (Ray Milland) - a chronic alcoholic with writer's block - spends a 'lost weekend' on a wild, self-destructive drinking binge.
+Rather than join his brother Wick Birnam (Phillip Terry) on a weekend outing to the country, talented New York aspiring novel writer Don Birnam (Oscar-winning Ray Milland) - a chronic alcoholic with writer's block - spends a 'lost weekend' on a wild, self-destructive drinking binge.
 Eluding his persistently supportive girlfriend Helen St. James (Jane Wyman), he desperately trudges down Third Avenue on Yom Kippur attempting to find an open pawnshop to hock his own typewriter for another drink.
-In Bellevue Hospital's alcohol detoxification ward, he awakens to shrieking inmates suffering the DT's, and in his apartment experiences hallucinations of a mouse attacked by a bat.
-He narrowly avoids committing suicide in the 'optimistic' ending.
-A Best Picture-winning film.
+In Bellevue Hospital's alcohol detoxification ward (shot on location) after a debilitating alcoholic binge, he awakens to shrieking inmates suffering the DT's, and suffers torment from sadistic male nurse 'Bim' Nolan (Frank Faylen).
+In his apartment, Birnam experiences hallucinations of a mouse attacked by a bat.
+He narrowly avoids committing suicide by shooting himelf in the 'optimistic' ending.
+He vows to write about his 'lost weekend' in a novel titled The Bottle.

 Mildred Pierce (1945), 109 minutes, D: Michael Curtiz

 One of the best melodramatic, 'women's pictures' and film noir classics of the 1940s - and Joan Crawford's comeback film.
-Adapted from James M. Cain's novel.
-Begins with the murder of Monte Beragon (Zachary Scott) in a beach house.
-Suspect Mildred Pierce (Joan Crawford) is interrogated by police for the killing of her second husband.
-In flashback, housewife Mildred is divorced from her husband Bert (Bruce Bennett).
-The hardworking, dowdy woman obsessively dotes on her two daughters, especially rotten, spoiled elder daughter Veda (Ann Blyth), so she is forced to become a waitress.
-Through determination and will-power, she opens up a small restaurant, develops it into a successful chain, receives assistance from realtor/rebuffed beau Wally Fay (Jack Carson), and marries socially-prominent playboy Monte Beragon.
-The petulant, selfishly-ungrateful Veda romances her own step-father behind the restaurateur's long-suffering back.
+A glossy soap opera tale adapted from James M. Cain's novel.
+Begins with the startling murder of Monte Beragon (Zachary Scott) in a beach house - by an unknown assailant.
+Suspect Mildred Pierce (Oscar-winning Joan Crawford) is interrogated by police for the killing of her second husband, a cad playboy.
+In flashback (with effective voice-over narration), housewife Mildred is divorced from her decent first husband Bert Pierce (Bruce Bennett).
+The hardworking, dowdy divorced mother obsessively dotes on her two daughters, especially rotten, spoiled and selfish elder 16 year-old daughter Veda (Ann Blyth), so she is forced to become a waitress.
+Through determination and will-power, she opens up a small restaurant with the help of friend Ida (Eve Arden).
+She develops it into a successful and profitable chain, receives financial assistance from realtor/rebuffed beau Wally Fay (Jack Carson), and marries socially-prominent playboy Monte Beragon, who eventually spends her money and sends her into bankruptcy.
+The petulant, selfishly-ungrateful Veda, estranged from Mildred and whose greed also contributed to the restaurant's financial ruin, romances her own step-father (a semi-incestuous relationship) behind the restaurateur's long-suffering back.
 The murder mystery concludes with a resolution to the question - who murdered Monte?
+It is revealed that insanely jealous Veda, after having her marriage proposal rejected by Monte, shot him to death.
+As Veda is led off, Mildred is reconciled with Bert.

 The Picture of Dorian Gray (1945), 110 minutes, D: Albert Lewin